shlienlab/raccoon/docs/clustering.rst

 The :code:`fromfile` flag takes the path to a :code:`paramdata.csv` as input and allows the user to repeat a run using the optimal parameters and skipping the search altogether.
 Activating this flag will override all other parameters.
 This can be useful to reproduce past works, save more files (e.g. trained maps) or plots.

+GPU
+===

+If a GPU is available on your system you can speed up your calculations by activating the `gpu` boolean flag when initializing the run.
+You will need `CuPy <https://cupy.dev/>`_ and `RAPIDS <https://rapids.ai/>`_ to be installed.
+See :code:`requirements.txt` for details on modules and versions.

 References
 ----------